Emmanuelle Guyon, the mirror of your emotions

 Prehispanic cultures of Mexico jewelry

-Mexico and its pre-Hispanic cultures hold a special place in our jewelry collection, due to the richness and diversity of the ethnicities and cultures that populate this country.
-Our catalog is full of references to the Aztecs, Olmecs, Mayans, Otomis, Huicholes, Zapotecs, and Mixtecs, to name just a few.
-These ethnic groups have left a cultural and artistic legacy of great value, which continues to inspire our work.
+Mexico and its pre-Hispanic cultures hold a prominent place in our jewelry collection due to the richness and diversity of the ethnic groups and cultures that populate the country.
+Our catalog is filled with references to the Aztecs, Olmecs, Maya, Otomi, Huichol, Zapotec, and Mixtec, to name just a few.
+These ethnic groups have left a cultural and artistic heritage of great value that continues to inspire our work.

 The archaeological site of Chichen Itza, Mexico

-One of the first series of engraved jewelry that we designed in the EmmanuelleGuyon workshop is inspired by the Maya calendar.
-This aesthetically fascinating object stands out for the variety of its glyphs, representing each day, month, and year.
-This technical feat testifies to the precision of the Mayan calendar, one of the most sophisticated calendar systems ever devised by man.
+One of the first series of engraved jewelry pieces we created at EmmanuelleGuyon’s workshop is inspired by the Maya calendar.
+This aesthetically fascinating object is distinguished by the variety of its glyphs, representing each day, month, and year.
+This technical achievement reflects the precision of the Maya calendar, one of the most sophisticated calendar systems ever developed by humans.

 Pendant with the Mayan calendar showing a date calculated with the long count